microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraUserManager.md

 ## Description

-the Set-EntraUserManager cmdlet update the manager for a user in Microsoft Entra ID.
+The Set-EntraUserManager cmdlet update the manager for a user in Microsoft Entra ID.

 ## Examples